brianfrankcooper/YCSB/crail/README.md

   * `crail.cachepath` - Directory where to mmap memory from (no default)
   * `crail.storage.types` - Comma separated list of storage tiers (default: `org.apache.crail.storage.tcp.TcpStorageTier`)

+The following benchmark parameters are available.

+  * `crail.enumeratekeys` - Whether to make keys visible for enumeration or not (default: `false`)

+Add them to the workload or set them with the shell command, as in:

+    ./bin/ycsb load crail -s -P workloads/workloada -p crail.enumeratekeys=true >outputLoad.txt

 ### 5. Load Data and Run Tests

 Load the data: